fallen-icarus/cardano-loans/README.md

 ### Inefficient Markets

-There are other downsides to not supporting direct negotiations; it also results in a very inefficient credit-debt market.
+Not supporting direct negotiations also results in a very inefficient credit-debt market.

 "Efficiency" has a very different meaning to software developers and economists.
 In their quest for efficiency as defined by software developers, contemporary DApp developers sacrifice the very thing